FusionAuth/fusionauth-site/site/_posts/2020-07-02-auth-and-the-bottleneck-architecture.md

 First off is the [SSO tax](https://sso.tax/).
 Many third party applications don't support this user auth delegation until you are on an enterprise plan.
 Ouch.
 Investigate required applications to see if and how they can act as a RP or SP to a centralized user management system before you decide to pursue this architecture.

-Another organizational challenge is ensuring developers and users don't do an end run around the organization's user management system.
-Encourage employees to work within these constraints by making it as easy as possible and repeatedly explaining the benefits.
-Providing examples of successful integrations can help with both goals.
+Another organizational challenge is ensuring developers and end users actually use the organization's user management system.
+Some may want to use their old, familiar authentication solutions.
+Encourage everyone to work within these constraints by making adoption as easy as possible and clearly explaining the benefits.
+Providing examples of successful integrations can help with both of these.

 Tying together the bottleneck system, the delegating applications, and the external identity providers requires effort.
 Sometimes it is as simple as following a tutorial on a website and adding a few lines of configuration.
 Other times it may be more complicated and may require support.